-

 Under what circumstances a mandatory tender offer would be triggered?
 Is there any exemption commonly relied upon?

-The obligation to launch a mandatory tender offer is triggered when a person or a collective group acting in concert acquires a shareholding that confers 30 per cent or more of the voting rights in the target company.
-In case the 30 per cent threshold is exceeded as a result of actions by the listed company, such as through the redemption of shares, will not trigger the mandatory tender offer obligation – any subsequent acquisition of shares by the relevant person/group however will.
+The obligation to launch a mandatory tender offer is triggered when a person or a group acting in concert acquires a shareholding that confers 30 per cent or more of the voting rights in the target company.
+If the 30 per cent threshold is exceeded because of actions by the listed company, such as a redemption of shares, it will not trigger the mandatory tender offer obligation.
+However, any subsequent acquisition of shares by the relevant person/group will.

-The mere acquisition of rights to acquire shares does not trigger the above-mentioned obligation to launch a mandatory tender offer.
-For example, the acquisition of call options, warrants, or convertible instruments, entailing that the 30 per cent is exceeded, does not trigger the obligation nor does securing irrevocable commitments from shareholders to accept a takeover offer.
-Nonetheless, case law indicates that parties to derivative contracts or similar agreements may be deemed to be acting in concert, entailing that their respective holdings must be considered on an aggregated level, entailing that their cumulative holdings may trigger the obligation.
+The mere acquisition of rights to acquire shares does not trigger the obligation to launch a mandatory tender offer.
+For example, acquiring call options, warrants, or convertible instruments does not trigger the obligation, nor does securing irrevocable commitments from shareholders to accept a takeover offer.
+Nonetheless, case law indicates that parties to derivative contracts or similar agreements may be deemed to be acting in concert, meaning that their respective holdings must be considered on an aggregated basis and their cumulative holdings may therefore trigger the obligation.

-The obligation to launch a mandatory tender offer ceases to apply in case the relevant shareholding is reduced below the 30 per cent threshold within four weeks.
+The obligation to launch a mandatory tender offer ceases to apply if the relevant shareholding is reduced below the 30 per cent threshold within four weeks.

 -